-This sweet and tangy Paleo teriyaki sauce recipe is made without refined sugar and is a simple, healthy weeknight dinner the entire family will love.
+This sweet and tangy Homemade Paleo Teriyaki Chicken with Liquid Aminos and Veggies Recipe is made without refined sugar and is a simple, healthy weeknight dinner the entire family will love.
+I think you really like the healthy teriyaki sauce.
 It only takes a few minutes to pull together and is a wonderful way to get more veggies into your diet.

 When I was in college I lived close to a cute, little restaurant (by “cute, little restaurant” I really mean “hole in the wall”) that served the BEST teriyaki bowls.
 Seriously, they were so good!
 I was a poor college student so I would go there when I wanted to treat myself or splurge but I would’ve eaten there every day if my budget would have allowed it.

 I loved the broccoli, chicken, and rice smothered in the sweet and tangy sauce.
 Unfortunately, after college, I moved away from the delicious restaurant, and I then found out how much sugar is in the traditional sauce – no wonder it is so delicious. . .

 Why does that always happen to me?
 Ahhhh!
 Luckily for me (and you), I was able to come up with this Paleo recipe made without refined sugar, and guess what?
 It is just as tasty as the traditional restaurant version!
 I can now smother my vegetables and chicken in the sweet and tangy sauce without feeling guilty.

 I like to include tons of veggies, some chicken, and brown rice or cauliflower rice (when I’m on the Paleo diet) in my Paleo teriyaki chicken bowls, but the variations are endless.
 Steak, veggies, and noodles are one combination that immediately comes to mind, and if you want to keep it grain-free or low carb you could skip the rice or use cauliflower rice.
 This sauce also freezes really well and I like to keep a batch in my freezer for a quick and easy weeknight dinner.